digitalcoyote/NuGetDefense/README.md

 * MIT Licensed

 ## Requirements

-  Currently NuGetDefense is built only in .Net Core 3.1 so you will need the runtime/SDK installed.
+  NuGetDefense v1.x is built only in .Net Core 3.1 so you will need the runtime/SDK installed.
+  NuGetDefense v2.x is built only in .Net 5.0 (significantly faster) so you will need the runtime/SDK installed.

 ## How does it work?

   NuGetDefense is a bundled dotnet tool that runs using an [MSBuild ExecTask](https://docs.microsoft.com/en-us/visualstudio/msbuild/exec-task?view=vs-2019) after your project finishes building.

 ## Love it?
 Support it!

 You can sponsor this project on [Github](https://github.com/sponsors/digitalcoyote) and [Patreon](https://www.patreon.com/codingcoyote).
 The funds will be used to pay for software licenses and cloud/hardware costs that keep my projects running.